-The first five minutes of the video are dedicated to laying the groundwork—the things that Google’s engineers, Haahr included, consider when developing the search engine algorithms.
+The first five minutes of the video is dedicated to laying the groundwork—the things that Google’s engineers, Haahr included, consider when developing the search engine algorithms.
 As a starting point, we pulled this quote that we think kind of acts as a Mission Statement for how Google works.
-It takes place around the 2:26 minute mark:
+It takes place around the 2: 26-minute mark:

 “Search is being thought of as an assistant to all parts of your life.”